dotnet/arcade/Documentation/TeamProcess/One-Pagers/bcm-emergency-staging-pipeline-optimizations-12261.md

 ## Goals

-As part of https://github.com/dotnet/arcade/issues/12261 we need to create a version of the Stage-DotNet pipeline that can be run in emergency situation in order to prepare a .NET release as fast as possible.
+As part of https://github.com/dotnet/arcade/issues/12261 we need to introduce emergency mode to Stage-DotNet and Stage-DotNet-Test pipelines that can be run to prepare a .NET release as fast as possible.
 Currently the critical stages in the pipeline depend on multiple validation stages (Source Code Validation, Validation, Required Validation) that run for a long time, which is one of the causes for the overall long run time of the pipeline.
 We need to implement a sped up version of the pipeline, skipping some of the validation jobs and running stages in parallel where possible.

 ## Proposed Implementation